 Make it harder: Add alternating leg lifts.
 While you're in the holding pattern, lift your right leg a few inches off the floor, lower it, and then lift your right.
 Repeat for 60 seconds.

 Tightening your abs for the duration of any exercise (imagine you’re pulling your navel back toward your spine) supports your spine and keeps you from arching or rounding your back, which can lead to injury.

 2. Just Breathe

 Exhale deeply through the most difficult part of the move, and inhale deeply through your nose during the easier part of the move.

 Focus on keeping your shoulders down and relaxed — not hunched up around your ears.
 This helps you maintain proper posture.

 4. Lift and Lower on an Equal Count

-It can be tempting to allow the weight to drop back to the starting position after you’ve lifted—but don’t!
-Lift and lower on a four-count to get max results for your effort.
+It can be tempting to allow the weight to drop back to the starting position after you’ve lifted — but don’t!
+Lift and lower on a four-count to get maximum results for your effort.

 5. Watch Your Toes

 Stretching helps keep muscles supple.
-Make sure you spend at least five minutes after each workout stretching your major muscles.
+Make sure you spend at least five minutes before and after each workout stretching your major muscles.